Monthly Economic and Market Summary

 FEDERAL AGENCYNOT A

-DEPOSITAssociated Bank and Associated Bank Private Wealth are marketing names AB-C uses for products and services offered by its affiliates.
+DEPOSITAssociated Bank and Associated Bank Private Wealth are marketing names Associated Banc-Corp (AB-C) uses for products and services offered by its affiliates.
 Securities and investment advisory services are offered by Associated Investment Services, Inc. (AIS), member FINRA/SIPC; insurance products are offered by licensed agents of AIS; deposit and loan products and services are offered through Associated Bank, N.A.
 (ABNA); investment management, fiduciary, administrative and planning services are offered through Associated Trust Company, N.A.
 (ATC); and Kellogg Asset Management, LLC® (KAM) provides investment management services to AB-C affiliates.
 AIS, ABNA, ATC, and KAM are all direct or indirect, wholly-owned subsidiaries of AB-C. AB-C and its affiliates do not provide tax, legal or accounting advice.
 Please consult with your advisors regarding your individual situation.
 (1024)

 Readers should not consider this update of the economic and investment environment as analysis upon which to make investment decisions or recommendations of strategies or particular securities.
 Always consider whether particular investments are appropriate for your situation and consult with your financial advisor regarding the appropriateness of any recommendation to your investment objective.
 Past performance is no guarantee of future returns.
 Read the prospectus before investing; it contains information about a mutual fund’s risks, investment objectives, fees and expenses.
 You may obtain a prospectus for any mutual fund from your financial advisor or directly from the mutual fund company you choose.